 Should we always try to write – or edit our writing – with the aim of making everything understandable by everyone?

+“The gospel is integrally tied to the Bible’s story-line.
+Indeed, it is incomprehensible without understanding that story-line.
+God is the sovereign, transcendent and personal God who has made the universe, including us, his image-bearers.
 Our misery lies in our rebellion, our alienation from God, which, despite his forbearance, attracts his implacable wrath.
-Continue reading

 As we were developing the new edition of Christianity Explored, we decided we wanted to launch a website that would mirror the course – a website that assumed no prior knowledge of the Bible, aimed to answer tough questions, walk people through Mark’s Gospel, and let Jesus do as much of the talking (and get […]